Privacy Notice

 You have the right to ask us for confirmation of whether we process data about you and if we do, to have access to that data so you are aware and can verify the lawfulness of the processing.

 You can make your own application to see the information we hold about you, or you can authorise someone else to make an application on your behalf.
-A child’s parent or guardian, a patient representative, or a person appointed by the Court may also apply.
+A child’s parent or guardian, a patient representative, or a person appointed by the court may also apply.
+If you wish to ask us for confirmation of whether we process data about you or access your personal data, then please contact:

 The right to rectification